CoopersDigitalProduction/local-foundation-blueprint/wordpress/wp-content/plugins/wordfence/readme.txt

 == Changelog ==

+= 7.1.20 - January 8, 2019 =
+* Fix: Fixed a commit error with 7.1.19

+= 7.1.19 - January 8, 2019 =
+* Improvement: Speed optimizations for WAF rule compilation.
+* Improvement: Added Kosovo to country blocking.
+* Improvement: Additional flexibility for whitelist rules.
+* Fix: Added compensation for really long file lists in the "Exclude files from scan" setting.
+* Fix: Fixed an issue where the GeoIP database update check would never get marked as completed.
+* Fix: Login credentials passed as arrays no longer trigger a PHP notice from our filters.
+* Fix: Text fixes to the WAF nginx help text.

 = 7.1.18 - December 4, 2018 =
 * Improvement: Removed unused font glyph ranges to reduce file count and size.